-I teach logic on a regular basis at The Graduate Center.
+I an teaching logic again at The Graduate Center this fall.
 Here is a description of the course:

 PHIL 72000 – Logic